-Unless waived in writing by the Bureau of Land Management, the holder is to provide, annually, a certified inspection of the facilities and equipment covered by the authorization.
+The holder will provide, at the request of the BLM, a certified inspection of the facilities and equipment covered by the authorization.
 The inspection will include technical review that assures that authorized equipment is operating within the specifics of this Site Plan, the FCC authorization, ANSI Standards, and the manufacturer's specifications.
 In addition, the inspection must assure that the authorized equipment is secure, free of rust, properly grounded, and otherwise properly operated and maintained.
 This inspection should also review general good "housekeeping".
-A copy of the inspection report, certified by a telecommunication specialist, is to be provided to the Bureau of Land Management within 30 days of completion.
+A copy of the inspection report, certified by a holder as to its technical accuracy is to be provided to the Bureau of Land Management within 30 days of completion.
 Appendix D provides an example of the inspection checklist.